juliobbv-p/svt-av1-psy/README.md

 A smarter content detection algorithm to optimize the encoder for either screen or photographic content based on the image.
 This helps Tune IQ achieve better visual fidelity on still images.

+- `--noise-adaptive-filtering` *0 to 4*

+Controls noise detection which disables CDEF/restoration when noise level is high enough.
+[0: off, 1: both CDEF and restoration noise-adaptive filtering are on, 2: default tune behavior, 3: noise-adaptive CDEF only, 4: noise-adaptive restoration only] The default is 2.

 ### Modified Defaults

 SVT-AV1-HDR has different defaults than mainline SVT-AV1 in order to provide better visual fidelity out of the box.
 They include: